Health and safety

 Preparing for your time abroad

-Often, the things that go wrong for travellers could have been prevented or made less stressful by taking a few simple precautions.
-So it makes sense to spend a little time getting prepared before you travel - you could save yourself a lot of problems later on:
+Often the things that go wrong for travellers could have been prevented or made less stressful by taking a few simple precautions.
+With this in mind, it makes sense to spend a little time getting prepared before you travel - you could save yourself a lot of problems later on if you:

 - Make sure you have valid travel insurance, even if you’re only planning a short trip

 - Check what vaccinations you need by visiting the NHS Fit For Travel website, your travel health clinic or GP at least 6 weeks before you travel

 - Read up on your destination, including local laws and customs